Leading Fork Lift Truck Manufacturers

 How to Safely Use Forklifts

-• Do not turn on an incline.
+• Do not turn on inclines.

-• Look behind you before reversing.
+• Check behind you before reversing.

 Things to Consider